Protected Areas

 Alberta Discover Guide: E3-52

-Access: Travel west from Caroline on Highway 54.
-Turn south onto Range Road 63 and continue for 13 km.
-While most of the drive is on paved road, you'll need to turn right onto an unnamed gravel road and follow it until you reach Birch Lake (approximately 2.7 km).
-NOTE: If you turn onto Township Roadd 351C by Burnstick Lake, you've gone too far.
+Access: From Caroline, travel west on Highway 54, then turn south onto Range Road 63 and drive for 13 km.
+Turn right onto an unnamed gravel road and continue for about 2.7 km to Birch Lake.
+Note: If you reach Township Road 351C near Burnstick Lake, you’ve gone too far.

 Partners: ACA, AEP, Braxxon Excavation, Compton Petroleum, North Shore Environment Consultants, RTC Services Ltd., TAQA North